 Over the ten years of IrishCentral.com we’ve always been heartened, come the start of spring, that our passionately Irish-loving audience from around the world has a profound interest in St. Brigid, the oft-forgotten female patron Saint of Ireland and formerly the Pagan goddess linked to the Celtic holiday of Imbolc.
-In the age of #MeToo and Time’s Up it seemed only right that IrishCentral team up with HerStory in the run-up to St. Brigid and celebrate strong Irish women from history, some of whom you may never have heard of.
+It seemed therefore fitting that IrishCentral team up with HerStory in the run-up to St. Brigid and celebrate strong Irish women from history, some of whom you may never have heard of.

-Herstory was founded in 2016 when it’s Founder and Director, Melanie Lynch the lack of women in Ireland’s narrative.
+Herstory was created in 2016 when it’s Founder and Director Melanie Lynch noted the lack of women in Ireland’s narrative.
 As the movement’s website states “in contrast to the handful of women we learn about in Irish schools, Herstory discovered that there are over one thousand remarkable women featured in the Dictionary of Irish Biography.
 Countless names are missing.
 The amnesia of women’s stories is not just an Irish problem - this is a global phenomenon.”

 Lynch tells IrishCentral “Herstory is a compassionate feminist movement.
 Our focus is empowering the feminine through storytelling, whilst healing the rift between the masculine and feminine.”
 And what better week than St. Brigid’s Day week to feature just some of these stories on IrishCentral.

 Lynch delved into the significance of St. Brigid to the Herstory movement pointing out that while the saint from Kildare is Ireland Matron Saint, the Goddess Bríd, the Celtic pagan triple goddess who was re-appropriated by the Church.